bridgesense/lampready/README.md

 how your website will perform in the RHEL environment.
 Thankfully, there's not much difference to what you're already used to.

-*By default a container does not use up one of your deployment slots.
-Inside the container you already have access to a limited version of the main repository.*
+*For those with paid subscriptions a container does not use a deployment slot.
+Inside the container you already have access to a limited version of the main repository -- enough for an orientation.*

-If you plan on using the standard ports 80 and 443, you will need to expose priviliged ports to users.
-Run the following commands under root:
+If you plan on using the standard ports 80 and 443, you will need to expose privileged ports.
+Run the following commands under root to do that:

 ```
 echo "net.ipv4.ip_unprivileged_port_start=0" > /etc/sysctl.d/05-expose-privileged.conf